Food Waste: Sustainability implications

 since about 44% of food waste comes from households.
 The role of food

-companies and retailers to encourage responsible consumption will be
+companies and retailers to encourage responsible consumption

-discussed at the Sustainable Foods Summit.
+was discussed at the Sustainable Foods Summit.
 Such methods include

 educating consumers on how to read food product labels, shop wisely, and